sebastienrousseau/dotfiles/lib/aliases/macOS/README.md

 <!-- markdownlint-enable MD033 MD041 -->

+# Dotfiles (v0.2.465)

+Simply designed to fit your shell life 🐚

+![Dotfiles banner][banner]

+## 🅼🅰🅲🅾🆂 🅰🅻🅸🅰🆂🅴🆂

 This code provides a set of aliases for macOS.

-## 🅰🅻🅸🅰🆂🅴🆂

 - `clds` Recursively delete .DS_Store files.
 - `clls`  Clean up LaunchServices to remove duplicates in the